Public performance reports

 Supported Care

-Our Supported Care service is for young people aged 16 – 21 who are transitioning to independent living.
+Our Supported Care service supports young people aged 16 – 21 who are transitioning to independent living.
 This might be young people who have been in residential care, or young people seeking asylum who are unaccompanied.
-We continue to need more Supported Carers.
-Our Supported Carers provide invaluable support to young people in their journey towards independence.
+We continue to need more Supported Carers to provide invaluable support to young people in their journey towards independence.

 Follow the links to our website for further information about children and families services and how to access them: